-- Tactical: After throwing the dice in a field or siege combat where he is present, and after modifying the roll by its category, the player may add +1 to one of the dice (which obtained less than 6). - Admiral: After throwing the dice in a naval combat (including corsair / piracy) where he is present, and after modifying the roll by its category, the player may add +1 to one of the dice (which obtained less than 6). - Determined: After throwing the dice in a subjugation combat where he is present, and after modifying the roll by its category, the player may add +1 to the die (which obtained less than 6).
-In addition, he cannot be intercepted (by land) in the first tactical movement of every impulse; and can make interceptions with several troops within a distance of 2 areas (the standard rule is with only one troop).
-Two determined leaders interacting with each other, behave like ordinary leaders. - Creative: The leader can increase by 1 the category of one own die (categories below 4) in any type of battle.
+- Tactical: After throwing the dice in a field or siege combat where he is present, and after modifying the roll by its category, the player may add +1 to one of the dice (which obtained less than 6). - Admiral: After throwing the dice in a naval combat (including corsair / piracy) where he is present, and after modifying the roll by its category, the player may add +1 to one of the dice (which obtained less than 6). - Determined: After throwing the dice in a subjugation combat where he is present, and after modifying the roll by its category, the player may add +1 to the die (if he has rolled less than 6).
+He can make interceptions with several troops at 2 areas of distance (the normal case is with a single troop).
+In land combats where he is intercepted he fights as a tactical leader. - Creative: The leader can increase by 1 the category of one own die (categories below 4) in any type of battle.
 This is done before the dice are rolled, and after having decided how to apply advantages and disadvantages. - Organizer: The leader can stack an additional troop or squadron (see "15.1 Stacking").
 He can also increase or decrease by 1 the battle size of naval, land and siege battles; with the restrictions described before: absolute minimum battle size is always two and maximum size is five.
 It does not affect piracy or subjugation, which always throw a single die.